llemarr42/plant-planter-planner/Project_Proposal.md

 ## Deliverables
 ### What will you be turning at the end of the year?
-- We will be turning in a project that can dig into the ground, plant a seed, and cover it with dirt repeatedly while avoiding obstacles.
+- We will be turning in a project that can dig into the ground, plant a grape sapling, and cover it with dirt repeatedly without getting stuck.
 ### Do you plan on also submitting a Technical Report, Edited Video, or giving a Presentation?
 - We will be giving a final presentation foir the submission part.

 ## References
-### There are a hundred different ways to do references and I'm not going to tell you which one to use, but you need references and those should be cited within your paper.
-If this proposal is any good, it will be rich in research and technical details.
-Those will come from sources and those sources need to be cite
 *will be more organized in future*
 - https://hackaday.com/2011/02/21/farmbot/
 - https://www.intorobotics.com/inspiration-diy-tank-treads-collection/